-- Hot glue the backing on the craft stick star – trim as needed so it doesn’t overhang the edges (optional).
+- Hot glue the backing on the craft stick star – trim as needed so it doesn’t hang over the edges (optional).

 - Adhere the star garland (or ribbon) with hot glue – hold down until the glue sets.

-- When all pieces are together have your child use glitter glue to decorate the front of the craft stick star.
+- When all pieces are assembled have your child use glitter glue to decorate the front of the craft stick star.